project-89/argOS/designDocsBackup/design/how-it-works.md

 ## The Cognitive Dance

-This is where TinySim's sophistication really shows.
+This is where ArgOS's sophistication really shows.
 Rather than simply running through a decision tree, the enriched stimulus triggers a complex interplay of systems:

 ### Memory Activation